-- 7.8.1.
+- b.
+Responsible and accountable for the privileges provided. - 7.8.
+Specialist/consultant other than dermatologist/plastic surgeons shall fulfil the following additional criteria prior to working or performing non-surgical cosmetic procedures: - 7.8.1.
 Holds a recognised specific in-person training certificate from an established institution recognized by an authorized accrediting body in the same country as per the requirements set in standard 5. - 7.8.2.
 Should adhere to the privileges of the non-surgical cosmetic procedures as per Appendix 1. - 7.8.3.
 Should be able to take direct responsibility for the consequences of treatment and clinical management of complications. - 7.8.4.
 Shall perform the following procedures only as per their relevant speciality and scope of practice: - a.
-PRP in face and hair only, - b.
+PRP in body parts, - b.
 Botulin toxin and/or fillers in body parts, - c.
 Facial threading including eyebrow lift and cat eyes. - 7.9.
 DHA licensed specialist dentists shall fulfil the following criteria: - 7.9.1.
-Only the following DHA licensed specialist dentist shall perform Botox and Filler procedures:
+All General Dentists and dental specialities are not allowed to perform Botox and filler procedures except for the following DHA licensed specialist dentists:

 - a.
-Orthodontic or,

-- b.
-Prosthodontic or,

-- c.
-Maxillofacial surgeon
+Orthodontic or, - b.
+Prosthodontic or, - c.
+Maxillofacial surgeon - 7.9.2.

-- 7.9.2.
 Hold a recognised specific in-person training certificate from an established institution recognized by an authorized accrediting body in the same country as per the requirements set in standard 5. - 7.9.3.
 Should adhere to the privileges of the non-surgical cosmetic procedures as per Appendix 1. - 7.10.
 General Practitioners performing the Non-Surgical Cosmetic Procedures shall fulfil the following additional criteria: - 7.10.1.
 Have at least two (2) years clinical experience post-graduation prior to enrolling in any non-surgical cosmetic training. - 7.10.2.
 Complete one (1) year mentorship following the training under the supervision of a specialist/consultant dermatologist or plastic surgeon as set out in standard 5. - a.
-The one (1) year mentorship may be considered as part of the required two (2) years clinical experience in non-surgical cosmetic procedures. - 7.10.3.
+The one (1) year mentorship may be considered as part of the required two (2) years clinical experience in non-surgical cosmetic procedures.

+- 7.10.3.
 Holds a recognised specific in-person training certificate from an established institution recognized by an authorized accrediting body in the same country as per the requirements set in standard 5. - 7.10.4.
-Should obtain the privilege to perform non-surgical cosmetic procedures from the CPC as per Appendix 1.
+Should obtain the privilege to perform non-surgical cosmetic procedures from the CPC as per Appendix 1. - 7.10.5.

-- 7.10.5.
 Must perform non-surgical cosmetic procedures in accordance to the licensed consultant/specialist Plastic surgeon and/or Dermatologist. - 7.11.
-Registered Nurses (RN), physiotherapists, massage and beauty therapists may only provide a limited number of non-surgical cosmetic procedures as per Appendix 1, where it is prescribed by a DHA licensed Consultant/Specialist Dermatologist or Consultant/Specialist Plastic Surgeon and in accordance to their written instructions and treatment plan with the provision that they meet the following additional minimum requirement: - 7.11.1.
+Registered Nurses (RN), physiotherapists, massage and beauty therapists may only provide a limited number of non-surgical cosmetic procedures as per Appendix 1 , where it is prescribed by a DHA licensed Consultant/Specialist Dermatologist or Consultant/Specialist Plastic Surgeon and in accordance to their written instructions and treatment plan with the provision that they meet the following additional minimum requirement: - 7.11.1.
 Holds a recognised specific in-person training certificate from an established institution recognized by an authorized accrediting body in the same country as per the requirements set in standard 5 - 7.11.2.
 Should obtain the privilege to perform non-surgical cosmetic procedures from the CPC as per Appendix 1. - 7.11.3.
-Beauty therapist and massage therapist may perform limited number of non-surgical procedures listed in Appendix 1, in a salon or a nonclinical setting without the supervision of a healthcare professional, except for the following procedures: - a.
+Beauty therapist and massage therapist may perform limited number of non-surgical procedures listed in Appendix 1, in a salon or a nonclinical setting without the supervision of a healthcare professional, except for the following procedures:

+- a.
 Laser hair removal and IPL. - b.
 Microneedling.